 Watch the video here, and then continue reading below for even more details.

-All it requires is a mason jar, or some other similar jar with a lid.
+All your herbal tea requires is a mason jar, or some other similar jar with a lid.
 I like to save old jars from things like nut butters, olives, fermented foods and more, so that I can reuse them for this.
-Being in glass, it’s better than plastic too (as detailed in the dangers of plastic part 1 and part 2).
+Being in glass, it’s also better than plastic (as detailed in the dangers of plastic part 1 and part 2).

-In addition, you’ll need water (hopefully, fresh, pure, spring water) and that a variety of herbal powders.
+In addition, you’ll need water (hopefully, fresh, pure, spring water) and a variety of herbal powders.

 Here’s one of the keys…

 In the video above I mention the following:

 Both the goji and the beet are predominately sweet.
 As the saying goes “a spoonful of sugar helps the medicine go down.”
 Well instead of crappy processed sugar, why not let us use natural sugars in our herbal tea that are loaded with all kinds of nutrition themselves?